VictoriaQ/ventura-blog/content/blog/madrid-pool/index.md

 Among the neighbourhoods in cluster 3, we want to look for one that with zero swimming pools nearby, a high amount of similar businesses nearby, and a low amount of undesired businesses/spots nearby.
 The top three neighbourhoods of cluster 3 meet this criteria.
 Not surprisingly, they also have the best (lowest) calculated custom ratio, which basically summarizes the information about desired and undesired business nearby.

-Finally, order to make a final decision among our last candidates, we use the rental data collected by the [main Spanish real-state portal](https://www.idealista.com/news/estadisticas/precio-linea-metro/madrid).
+Finally, in order to make a final decision among our last candidates, we use the rental data collected by the [main Spanish real-state portal](https://www.idealista.com/news/estadisticas/precio-linea-metro/madrid).
 The date is especially well suited for us, since it also takes metro stations as reference points.
 There we can see the following average prices for rent and purchase:

 * Metro Ventura Rodríguez: rental price 15 €/m², purchase price 3.616 €/m²
 * Metro Greforio Marañon: rental price 15,1 €/m², purchase price 4.599 €/m²